 At the Cu Chi Tunnels, what was once a bloody killing ground is now an educational outdoor museum.
 The network of tunnels were built over a period of 25 years and are most well known as the hideout for the Viet Cong during the Vietnam War (or American War if you’re in Vietnam).
 Your driver/ guide will take you around and explain the method of building the tunnels and camouflaging their entrances and you’ll even see replicas of traps used during the war.
 It’s a bit unsettling to walk the woods to the sounds of AK-47 and M30 shells being fired at the onsite shooting range, but it lends to the atmosphere and soon you’ll feel as though you’ve stepped back in history.
 Near the gun range, a woman makes rice paper as a cat lounges at her feet, oblivious to the popping sound of bullets.

 Crawl through the claustrophobic tunnels (expanded 2x for tourists) and lower yourself into a sniper hole.
 It’s a somber experience, but one that is important to experience as an American.
-I recommend “The Vietnam War: A Film by Ken Burns and Lynn Novick,” on Netflix if you’re interested in learning more about the Vietnam War.
+I recommend “The Vietnam War: A Film by Ken Burns and Lynn Novick,” if you’re interested in learning more about the Vietnam War.

 Lunch in Ho Chi Minh City